 Decomposed leaf remains and leaf mold are what give forest floors their spongy, absorbent structure.
 One of the best types of mulch is compost if you have an abundant supply of it.
 It provides plants with many beneficial nutrients and improves soil structure.

 You can purchase composted bark mulch and bark chips at garden centers.
 They make a nice finish for garden beds and improve the soil’s condition eventually.
 They can last one to three years and sometimes longer depending on how large the chips are or how decomposed the bark mulch happens to be.

 It is usually easier to spread smaller mulch chips around plants, especially smaller plants.
 Depending on the area that you live in, there are many other materials that make great mulches.

 Straw and hay work very well in vegetable gardens.
 However, they might contain weed seeds.

 You can also use pine needles, ground corn cobs, and seaweed mulch.
 Pine needles have a tendency to increase the soil’s acidity, so it is best to use them around acid-loving plants like azaleas and rhododendrons.

 Choosing Between Types Of Mulches For Ornamental Bed Areas

 Organic mulches come from natural materials.
 Over time, they decompose.
 As mulch continues to decompose, it adds organic matter and nutrients into the soil.
 In addition, it enhances beneficial microorganisms such as mycorrhizal fungi and nitrifying bacteria, while it inhibits the undesirable pathogens that cause plant diseases.

-Greater levels of organic matter attracts earth worms, reduces soil compaction, increases the retention of soil moisture and improves soil drainage and tilth.
+Greater levels of organic matter attract earthworms, reduces soil compaction, increases the retention of soil moisture and improves soil drainage and tilth.
 Since organic mulch does decompose, you will need to replace it.
 Depending on what kind of mulch is used, every one to four years you will need to replace it.

 Mulch That is Inorganic